-Preprocessing symbols are defined in definition files and referred to in sources to be preprocessed.
-A Preprocessing symbol is an identifier, following normal Ada (case-insensitive) rules for its syntax, with the restriction that all characters need to be in the ASCII set (no accented letters).
+Preprocessing symbols are defined in definition files and referenced in the sources to be preprocessed.
+A preprocessing symbol is an identifier, following normal Ada (case-insensitive) rules for its syntax, with the restriction that all characters need to be in the ASCII set (no accented letters).